JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Arena_2020_spring.md

 <img src="/image/article/The_Arena/DIVINE-SPARK-By-Kim-S.-MacKenzie-223x300.jpg" alt="Divine Spark">
 </figure>

-_The manner in which the Universal Father sojourns with the creatures of time is the most profound of all universe mysteries; the divine presence in the mind of man is the mystery of mysteries._ [[UB 1:4.1](/en/The_Urantia_Book/1#p4_1)]
+_The manner in which the Universal Father sojourns with the creatures of time is the most profound of all universe mysteries; the divine presence in the mind of man is the mystery of mysteries._ <a id="a176_195"></a>[[UB 1:4.1](/en/The_Urantia_Book/1#p4_1)]

 The technique whereby the Thought Adjuster is able to make his eternal presence known to the material mind is a mystery.
-The method in which the spirit registers the reality of eternity in the material mind as an experience of “the everlasting now” is a philosophic miracle beyond our understanding. ([UB 118:1.1](/en/The_Urantia_Book/118#p1_1)) However, the technique used by the material mind in its reach upward and inward for the experience of the presence of God, the psychological behavior of the human mind in fostering its own spiritualization, is not completely beyond our grasp.
+The method in which the spirit registers the reality of eternity in the material mind as an experience of “the everlasting now” is a philosophic miracle beyond our understanding. (<a id="a178_301"></a>[UB 118:1.1](/en/The_Urantia_Book/118#p1_1)) However, the technique used by the material mind in its reach upward and inward for the experience of the presence of God, the psychological behavior of the human mind in fostering its own spiritualization, is not completely beyond our grasp.

 [Read more](/en/article/George_Park/Creative_Imagination_in_Prayer_and_Worship)
 <br style="clear:both;"/>